rossnoah/PerPlayerKit/CONFIG.md

 ### **Kit Room**

 Defines kits and their visual representation in the UI.
-This section uses the old text formating using & color codes.
+Kit names are displayed in their default color.

 ```yaml
 kitroom: